ljsinclair/featurebase-docs/docs/sql-guide/functions/function-reverse.md

 # REVERSE() string function

-`Reverse()` function returns the reversed strings from the selected column.
+`Reverse()` function reverses all instances of a specified string in the selected column.

 ## Syntax